Sardinia & Corsica

 Day 1Fly to Olbia, in Sardinia's northeast corner, where our Tour Manager will be waiting to meet you.
 The hotel is just a short coach ride from the airport, and, depending on your time of arrival, you'll be free to spend the rest of the day relaxing or perhaps wandering into town.

 Day 2After a relaxed breakfast, board the coach for a leisurely introduction to the sun-kissed playground of the Costa Smeralda.
 Over the last 50 years, this 20-kilometre stretch of reclaimed and tastefully developed coastline has grown to become one of the world’s most celebrated holiday playgrounds and a haven to the Mediterranean’s sailing and private yacht community.
 Idyllic hidden coves; stunning beaches fringed by azure waters and backed by fragrant, herb-filled scrubland; tiny islets; and the ultra-chic capital of the region, Porto Cervo, whose church and shopping arcade were both designed by the same architect, all contribute to the allure of this unique location.
-After your tour, return to the hotel in plenty of time for dinner.

 Day 3Today’s excursion sees you travel to historic Alghero, the principal town of Sardinia’s north and a thriving, long-standing fishing port.
 Here, the Old Quarter, with its 16th-century cathedral and its narrow, cobbled streets, is surrounded by the stout battlements that link seven defensive towers.
 This being Italy, delicious ice cream can be sampled at any number of local gelatarie.
 The long, sweeping promenade stretches away past magnificent beaches, and looks out across the blue waters to distant Capo Caccia, a rocky promontory with a silhouette that looks for all the world like a sleeping giant.
 After a marvellous day, you’ll return to Olbia for a last evening at your hotel.